 AB Sciex is doing business as SCIEX. © 2010-2019 AB Sciex.
 The trademarks mentioned herein are the property of the AB Sciex Pte.
 Ltd. or their respective owners.
 AB SCIEX™ is being used under license.
 Beckman Coulter® is being used under license.
 Product(s) may not be available in all countries.
 For information on availability, please contact your local representative.
 For research use only.
 Not for use in diagnostic procedures.

-The purpose of this guidance is to provide supplemental information on how to protect your SCIEX instrument-attached and processing computers.
+This guidance provides supplemental instructions for protecting your SCIEX acquisition and processing computers.
 This guidance is intended to supplement rather than replace your current IT policies, requirements, and practices.
 We suggest that you consult with your IT department before implementing any of the recommended changes.

 Do not use obsolete operating systems